-215 FOCUS ON GEOMETRY
+215 GEOMETRY

-In this course, you will develop deductive reasoning skills and continue to advance your problem-solving skills.
-You will study congruence and similarity of geometric figures.
-Properties of lines, triangles, quadrilaterals, and circles will be addressed in depth as you explore the connections that exist among the different branches of mathematics.
-Topics such as the Pythagorean Theorem, length, perimeter, area, circumference, surface area, and volume will be explored as you use them to solve real-world problems.
+In this course, students will develop deductive reasoning skills and continue to advance their problem-solving skills.
+Students will study congruence and similarity of geometric figures.
+Properties of lines, triangles, quadrilaterals, and circles will be addressed in depth as students explore the connections that exist among the different branches of mathematics.
+Topics such as the Pythagorean Theorem, perimeter, area, circumference, surface area, and volume will be used to solve real-world problems.
 This course is fully aligned to the Massachusetts Curriculum Frameworks and contains an in-depth review of the mathematical topics addressed in the state assessment.